-All lost and found articles are to be taken to the office.
+All lost and found articles are to be taken to Main Office or Elementary Hallway.
 Students may claim lost articles there.
 Unclaimed articles will be donated to a local charity or otherwise disposed of at the conclusion of each semester.